ebolar/Farmer/README.md

 Similarly, with:
 ```
-#!/bin/bash
 # ========================================================
 # getserverinfo
 # ========================================================
-# V1.0 - bash / ssh based implementation
-#
-# Report the sheduling characteristics for a server
+# Report the characteristics for a server
 #

 echo ========================================================